 The PENNVEST program was established by the Pennsylvania State Legislature to address the health risks posed by inadequate water and wastewater facilities within the Commonwealth.
-The principle mission of the PENNVEST program is to provide financial assistance for projects that protect the public health and promote economic development in Pennsylvania.
-Since its inception, this program has developed into primarily a low cost revolving loan program.
-Grants are rare and are only made when PENNVEST has determined that the financial condition of the recipient is so poor that the repayment of a loan is unlikely, and that the project will not be able to proceed without a direct grant.
-The recent Growing Greener Initiative has allowed PENNVEST to allocate greater amounts of loans and grants for infrastructure development projects making them more affordable for the users who ultimately must pay for them.
+The principal mission of the PENNVEST program is to provide financial assistance for projects that protect the public health and promote economic development in Pennsylvania.
+Since its inception, PENNVEST has been primarily a low-interest revolving loan program.
+Grant funding, in the form of a principal forgiveness loan, is available in some instances where PENNVEST has determined that an all-loan offer is not affordable for an applicant and its residents.
+The recent Bipartisan Infrastructure Law (BIL) has allowed PENNVEST to allocate additional loan funds to eligible infrastructure development projects.